-The Neighbourhood Plan identifies the sites for housing development (policy HO3).
+- 3.4.3 The Neighbourhood Plan identifies the sites for housing development (policy HO2).
 In addition to these allocations, there is also housing that has been built ahead of the SRNDP or has obtained planning permission.
-Infill development will be considered acceptable within the built up area, subject to the provisions of Policy HO3 and other material planning considerations.
-Additional allocations will only be made if the identified housing sites do not proceed and the SRNDP will be reviewed at least every 5 years to ensure deliverability of the allocations.

-New housing development will be required to ensure that local infrastructure is provided and/or improved in relation to the size and scale of the development proposed.
+Infill development will be considered acceptable within the built up area, subject to the provisions of this Plan, the RDC CS and other material planning considerations.
+Additional allocations will only be made if the identified housing sites do not proceed and the SRNDP will be reviewed at least every 5 years to ensure deliverability of the allocations. - 3.4.4 New housing development will be required to ensure that local infrastructure is provided and/or improved in relation to the size and scale of the development proposed.
+We are also supportive of RDC CS Policy LHN2 and guidance.